FI-Mihej/Cengal/README.md

 ### Roadmap

+* Continuosly moving more logic to Cython
-* Implement mutable `dict` and `set` using an appropricate C hashmap library
+* Implement mutable `dict` and `set` using an appropricate C hashmap library or C++ code (depending what will be faster in our case)
+* Increase number of interacting processes from 2 to variable value
-* Implement garbage collector
+* Implement garbage collector for shared data in addition to manual `free()` call
 * Implement an appropriate Service for `cengal.parallel_execution.coroutines` - for comfortable shared memory usage inside an async code (including `asyncio`)
-* Improve memory allocation algorithm
+* Improve memory allocation algorithm in an attempt of making it faster
-* Move more logic to Cython

 ## Async Tkinter and Customtkinter